 Long Island LitFest Presents the legendary Sheila Nevins, President, HBO Documentary Films and author of the New York Times bestselling book You Don’t Look Your Age… and Other Fairy Tales.
 Author talk, audience Q&A, reception and book signing.
 Sunday, February 25 at 4 pm at Cinema Arts Centre in Huntington.
 Tickets, which include the book, are now on sale here. $35 Cinema Arts Centre Members | $45 Public

-Sheila Nevins has been responsible for overseeing the development and production of all documentaries for HBO, HBO2 and Cinemax since February 2004.
+Sheila Nevins has been responsible for overseeing the development and production of more than 1000 documentaries for HBO, HBO2 and Cinemax.
 Nevins will be speaking about her career at HBO and about her New York Times bestselling humor book You Don’t Look Your Age… and Other Fairy Tales, published by Flatiron Books in 2017.

-As an executive producer or producer, Nevins has received 32 Primetime Emmy® Awards, 34 News and Documentary Emmys® and 42 George Foster Peabody Awards.
+As an executive producer or producer, Nevins has received 32 Primetime Emmy® Awards, 35 News and Documentary Emmys® and 42 George Foster Peabody Awards.
 During her tenure, HBO’s critically acclaimed documentaries have gone on to win 26 Academy Awards®, the most recently of which was “A Girl in the River: The Price of Forgiveness” in 2016.
-Nevins has been honored with several prestigious career achievement awards including, most recently, the 2009 Governors Award from the Academy of Television Arts & Sciences and was made an NYU Tisch School of the Arts Honoree.
+Nevins has been honored with numerous prestigious career achievement awards including, the Governors Award from the Academy of Television Arts & Sciences, an Emmy® Lifetime Achievement Award and a Personal Peabody in recognition of her work and ongoing commitment to excellence.
+She is also a recipient of a DOC NYC Lifetime Achievement Award, a Gotham Awards Tribute and was made an NYU Tisch School of the Arts Honoree.